EryueChen/Foreign-Exchange/Midterm/notebook.md

 The second one is described in the previous section as the ratio of the width by length of the largest region to describe the image.
 It can somehow represent the shape of the image.

 The third part of feature is extracted from the SIFT algorithm.
 SIFT can extract interesting points from the image, which can be used to identify the object with reliable recognition.
-These points are detectable under condition changes such as scaling, noise.
+These points are detectable under condition changes and invariant to uniform scaling, orientation, distortion and illumination changes.
 They usually lie on high-constrast regions of the image, such as edges.

 The fourth part of feature is extracted from TAS (Threshold Adjacency Statistics).
 It was first proposed in application to classification of protein sub-cellular localization images.
 TAS removes the need for cropping of individual cells from images, and are an order of magnitude faster to calculate than other commonly used statistics while providing comparable or better classification accuracy, both essential requirements for application to large-scale approaches.